poeli/detaxa/README.md

 ## Customizing major levels and abbreviations <a name="levels_and_abbr"></a>

+For additional flexibility, a custom major rank-abbreviations mapping data file can be provided.
 The default major ranks and their abbreviations are defined in JSON format `taxonomy_db/major_level_to_abbr.json`.
 User can make their own modification or add their own rank-abbreviation pairs.